Skip to navigation Skip to content

 Drilling Tap Holes & Tap Installation

-Having drilled through the bath safely, the masking tape marking the area will need to be peeled off in order to mount the bath mixer securely to the rim of the bath with the flexible tap connectors already attached to the tap before positioning it on to the bath in order for it to be connected to your hot and cold supplies directly.
+Having drilled through the bath safely, the masking tape marking the area will need to be peeled off in order to mount the bath mixer securely to the rim of the bath.
+There will be flexible tap connectors already attached to the tap, which will then be attached to the hot and cold supplies directly.

 Putting Pipe Work in Place

-If you are having freestanding bath taps, start by marking out the bath position on the bare floor boards, then mark out the position of the pipe work in relation to the bath, next drill holes for supply pipes, then start to lift floor boards to run pipe work up through holes leaving copper tails sticking out enough to connect on to, taking in to account thickness of ply, adhesive & floor tiles if applicable.
-Your pipe work should now be capped off and tested for any leaks.
-Re-lay floorboards, ply, tile (if applicable) and fit bath.
+If you are going to pair with freestanding bath taps, start by marking out the bath position on the bare floor boards, then mark out the position of the pipe work in relation to the bath.
+Next, your plumber will need to drill holes for the supply pipes before gently lifting the floor boards to run the pipe work up through the holes, leaving copper tails sticking out enough to connect onto (taking into account thickness of ply, adhesive & floor tiles if applicable).
+Your pipe work should now be capped off and tested for any leaks, before the floorboards are put back, along with the ply and tile (if applicable).

 You might also like